amir002001/amir002001/src/content/blog/0001-multi-stage-docker-builds.md

 Let's get this very clear.
 It is a horrible practice to attach to a container to debug it.
 If you have a robust enough platform, where you can get logs and metrics from your system running in production, that should be more than enough to get a problem solved.
-Even if your application doesn't support OpenTelemetry, installing an eBPF agent should get you up and running in no time.
+Installing an eBPF agent should get you up and running in no time.
+Maybe that could be the next thing I look into.

 But I understand there are desperate times, and they require desperate measures.
 In those times, I suggest a few hacks/tricks I came across throughout the